ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ## Definitions

 **Accessory**:
-: any product intended to interface with a platform through the means described in these documents.
+: any product intended to interface with a Platform to connect to a Crowdsourced Network through the means described in these documents.

-**Location-tracking Accessory**:
-: any Accessory that has location-tracking capabilities, including, but not limited to, crowd-sourced location, GPS/GNSS location, WiFi location, cell location, etc., and provides the location information back to the owner of the Accessory via a crowdsourced network (see definition below) using the internet, cellular connection, etc. Location-tracking Accessories that are Easily Discoverable (see definition below) MUST adhere to the DULT protocol.
+**Active Scanning**:
+: method(s) of Unwanted Tracking detection that involves a user initiated scan for nearby Accessories.
+Contrast with Passive Scanning.

+**Attacker**:
+: any individual, group, or organization that is attempting to engage in Unwanted Tracking and/or circumvention of the DULT protocol.

+**Crowdsourced Network**:
+: a service that Platforms communicate with to share and retrieve location information of Accessories.

+**Disablement**:
+: the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network.
+This could be through physical means (e.g. removing the battery) or via a command sent by a Platform to an Accessory (e.g. Remote Disablement).

+**Disablement Instructions**:
+: steps Non-owner Device users can take to disable a Location-tracking Accessory suspected of Unwanted Tracking.

+**Detecting Unwanted Location Tracking (DULT) Protocol** : the protocol under development by the IETF DULT working Group to prevent Unwanted Location Tracking.
+This includes protocols for accessories and the crowd sourced network, along with algorithms for detecting unwanted location tracking.

 **Easily Discoverable**:
 : an Accessory that is larger than 30 cm in at least one dimension, larger than 18 cm x 13 cm in two of its dimensions, and/or larger than 250 cm<sup>3</sup> in three-dimensional space.

-**Crowdsourced Network**:
-: a service that Platforms (see definition below) communicate with to share and retrieve location information of Accessories.

-**Platform**:
-: device hardware and associated operating systems that communicate with Accessories.
-Examples of devices are phones, tablets, laptops, etc.
+**Location-enabled Advertisement Payload**:
+: the Bluetooth (BT) advertisement payload that is advertised when an Accessory has recently, is currently, or will in the future provide location updates to its owner.

+**Location-enabled State**:
+: the state an Accessory is in where its location can be remotely viewed by its owner.

+**Location-tracking Accessory**:
+: any Accessory that has location-tracking capabilities, including, but not limited to, crowd-sourced location, GPS/GNSS location, WiFi location, cell location, etc., and provides the location information back to an Owner Device via a Crowdsourced Network using the internet, cellular connection, etc. Location-tracking Accessories that are Easily Discoverable MUST adhere to the DULT protocol.
+Location-tracking Accessories may also be referred to as Location-tracking Tags.

+**Location-tracking Tag**:
+: a term that may be used interchangeably with Location-tracking Accessory.

+**Non-owner Device**:
+: a device that may connect to an Accessory but is not an Owner Device of that Accessory.

 **Owner Device**:
 : a device that is associated with the Accessory and can retrieve the Accessory's location by querying the Crowdsourced Network.

-**Non-owner Device**:
-: a device that may connect to an Accessory but is not an Owner Device of that Accessory.

-**Location-enabled State**:
-: the state an Accessory is in where its location can be remotely viewed by its owner.

-**Location-enabled Advertisement Payload**:
-: the Bluetooth (BT) advertisement payload that is advertised when an Accessory has recently, is currently, or will in the future provide location updates to its owner.

-**Unwanted Tracking (UT)**:
-: undesired tracking of a person, their property, or their belongings by a Location-tracking Accessory.

-**Unwanted Tracking Detection**:
-: algorithms that detect the presence of an unknown Accessory traveling with a person over time.

-**Unwanted Tracking Alert**:
-: an alert notifying the user of the presence of an unrecognized Accessory that may be traveling with them over time that allows them to take various actions, including playing a sound on the Accessory if it's in Bluetooth Low Energy (LE) range.

-**Active Scanning**:
-: method(s) of Unwanted Tracking detection that involves a user initiated scan for nearby Accessories.

 **Passive Scanning**:
 : method(s) of Unwanted Tracking detection that are running in the background on all devices and may trigger Unwanted Tracking Alerts.
+Contrast with Active Scanning.

+**Platform**:
+: device hardware and associated operating systems that communicate with Accessories.
+Examples of devices are phones, tablets, laptops, etc.

 **Platform-compatible Method**:
 : a method of communication between the Platform and the Accessory/accessory manufacturers to exchange information, including, but not limited to, BT GATT protocol, BT advertisement, HTTP, etc.

-**Disablement**:
-: the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network.
-This could be through physical means (e.g. removing the battery) or via a command sent by a Platform to an Accessory (Remote Disablement, see definition below).

 **Remote Disablement**:
 : the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network via a command sent by a platform.

-**Disablement Instructions**:
+**Unwanted Tracking (UT)**:
+: undesired tracking of a person, their property, or their belongings by a Location-tracking Accessory.

+**Unwanted Tracking Alert**:
+: an alert notifying the user of the presence of an unrecognized Accessory that may be traveling with them over time that allows them to take various actions, including playing a sound on the Accessory if the Accessory is in Bluetooth Low Energy (LE) range.

+**Unwanted Tracking Detection**:
+: algorithms that detect the presence of an unknown Accessory traveling with a person over time.

+**Victim**:
-: steps Non-owner Device users can take to disable a Location-tracking Accessory suspected of Unwanted Tracking.
+: a target of (attempted) Unwanted Tracking.

 # Security Considerations